-No more lying down after eating a filling meal, or taking the odd post-lunch nap on a lazy weekend if you want to keep your digestive system chugging along at top speed without any complications.
+It may feel good to lie down after eating a filling meal or take the odd post-lunch nap on a lazy weekend.
+But if you want to keep your digestive system chugging along at top speed without any complications, avoid sleeping or even lying down immediately after meals.

 Lying down after eating increases your chances of your digestive juices creeping back up into your esophagus causing heartburn.
 When you stay awake and upright, the digestive juices are more likely to stay where they need to be and efficiently break down your food.

 This fact also affects how much and when you should be eating.
 Sleeping causes your digestive system to slow down, so having a heavy meal right before bed could cause you to feel bloated, uncomfortable, and full even the next morning.
 While you should eat light to heavy throughout the day and dinner should be your heaviest meal, giving yourself some time to remain awake and upright before slipping between the sheets promotes optimal digestion.
 A study published in The American Journal of Gastroenterology found that people who eat close to bedtime were likely to develop acid reflux symptoms that cause heartburn and indigestion.
 (1)